 It’s human nature for people to want to belong to something bigger than themselves.
 Many websites have a strong community aspect, where users can communicate with each other about common interests.
 This leads to people attaching a sense of identity to your brand, which is conducive to long term loyalty.
 Some websites have an actual member’s club, or subscription service.
 But other websites may evoke a sense of community less obviously, perhaps by encouraging people to share photos of themselves with their products, or by referring to their customer base by a collective nickname (e.g. many online fashion labels refer to their customers as ‘babe’ in their brand messaging).

 Clearly, there are many motivations behind site traffic.
-It’s up to you to think about what action you want your visitors to take, and optimising your website to encourage them to do so.
+It’s up to you to think about what action you want your visitors to take, and optimizing your website to encourage them to do so.
 Think CTAs, clear navigation and a frictionless user experience.
-For more on how to build an awesome website, check out this article.
+For more on how to build an awesome website.

 At Elephant in the Boardroom, we can make this happen.
 We take the time to understand your business and its unique goals, and build you a killer website to help achieve them.
 Talk to us today at www.elephantintheboardroom.com.au.